-Occupational Safety and Health Administration
+- Occupational Safety and Health Administration

-Directorate of Enforcement Programs
+- Directorate of Enforcement Programs

-Office of Health Enforcement
+- Office of Health Enforcement

 Safety and Health Information Bulletin

 SHIB 03-08-29 (A)

 This Safety and Health Information Bulletin is not a standard or regulation, and it creates no new legal obligations.
 The Bulletin is advisory in nature, informational in content, and is intended to assist employers in providing a safe and healthful workplace.
-Pursuant to the Occupational Safety and Health Act, employers must comply with hazard-specific safety and health standards promulgated by OSHA or by a state with an OSHA-approved state plan.
+Pursuant to the Occupational Safety and Health Act, employers must comply with hazard-specific safety and health standards and regulations promulgated by OSHA or by a state with an OSHA-approved state plan.
 In addition, pursuant to Section 5(a)(1), the General Duty Clause of the Act, employers must provide their employees with a workplace free from recognized hazards likely to cause death or serious physical harm.
-Employers can be cited for violating the General Duty Clause if there is a recognized hazard and they do not take

 Emergency Planning and Preparedness